 At Deering Dental your safety is a top priority and we’ve always gone beyond the standard protocols, but now that COVID19 is affecting our community we’ve taken several additional precautions to keep you safe.
 If you would like to learn more about the steps we are taking to address PPE (personal protective equipment), air and water purification, surface decontamination and sterilization, I’ve created a few videos and written detailed explanations of all the steps we’ve taken so you can feel confident about scheduling your appointment.

 Dr. Yenile Y. Pinto DDS

-PPE is the Personal Potective Equipment we wear to keep you and ourselves safe.
-We have always used masks, gloves, safety glasses, but now we are adding some additional equipment and changing them more frequently.
+PPE is what we wear to keep our patients and ourselves safe.
+Fabric, masks, and gloves have always been the standard in personal protection gear but now we’re adding more equipment–and changing them out more frequently.